Mikkomario/Utopia-Scala/Reach/README.md

 - Material Design -inspired base components like **TextField** and **Switch**

 Template traits and models for building form dialogs

+OS drag-and-drop support
+- Allows your components to react to events where the user, for example, drags and drops a file into your application window
+- See **DragAndDropManager** for more details

 ## Implementation Hints
 There are three ways in which you can use this library: